ceedee666/modern-abap-curriculum/docs/data_model.md

 The previous program code consist of the following elements:

-- The definition of the table `ZPRODUCT` using the `define table` statement
+- The define table statement defines the `ZPRODUCT` table.
-- The `key` keyword defines the primary key of the database table.
-The primary key consists of two fields, the `client` and the `product_id`.
-The `client` is the unique identifier of a client in the SAP S/4HANA system.
-It is usually added as a primary key to any table unless the table should not be client dependent.
+- The `key` keyword specifies the primary key of the database table, comprising two fields: `client` and `product_id`.
+  The `client` is a unique identifier of a client in the SAP S/4HANA system and is typically added as a primary keys to any table, except when the table should not be client-dependent.
-- The key word `not null` defines that the primary key is not allowed to be null.
+- The `not null` keyword indicates that the primary key cannot be null.
-- The data type of the `client` field is set to the build in type `abap.clnt`
+- The data type of the `client` field is set to the built-in type `abap.clnt`.
-- The data type of the `product_id` is the data element `ZE_PRODUCT_ID`
+- The data type of the `product_id` is the data element `ZE_PRODUCT_ID`.
-- The field `product_desc` is a character field with the length of 40 characters.
+- The `product_desc` field is a character field with a length of 40 characters.

-In addition some annotations (staring with the `@`) are added to the table definition.
-The `@EndUserText.label` defines the short text label of the table.
-This will, for example, be shown in the IDE.
-The `@ABAPCatalog.deliveryClass` annotation identifies the table as a table containing application data (e.g. in contrast to customizing data).
-The ABAP documentation contains a detailed description of each of the used annotations.
+Additionally, some annotations (starting with the `@` symbol) are added to the table definition.
+The `@EndUserText.label` defines the short text label of the table, which is displayed in the IDE, for example.
+The `@ABAPCatalog.deliveryClass` annotation identifies the table as one containing application data (as opposed to customizing data).
+The ABAP documentation offers a detailed description of each used annotation.

-The rating table contains the rating of a product, a review text, the customer name and a customer address.
-The product is a foreign key relation to the primary key `PRODCUT_ID` of the table `ZPRODUCT`.
-Additionally to those field from the scenario, the table should also contain some management data.
-For each entry the user and time that created and changed the entry should be stored.
+The Rating table stores the product rating, review text, customer name, and customer address.
+The product is a foreign key relation to the primary key `PRODUCT_ID` of the `ZPRODUCT` table.
+In addition to these fields from the scenario, the table should also contain management data.
+For each entry, the user and timestamp for creation and modification should be stored.
 The following code snippet can be used to create the table.

 ```abap
 @EndUserText.label : 'Rating'